Why join the course?

 This free online course addresses these questions as it introduces you to a variety of ways of interpreting literary texts.
-We will look into time-tested methods such as close reading and will also address more recent practices such as distant reading.
+We will look into time-tested methods such as close reading and will also address more recent practices such as computer-based distant reading.

 What topics will you cover?